 RateSetter’s fourth loan data release is a push for transparency

-In its latest push for increased data sharing and market transparency, P2P lender RateSetter has published the latest update to its loan book data.
+In its latest push to increase data sharing and market transparency, P2P lender RateSetter reveals borrowing demographics and average rates.

 Peer-to-peer (P2P) lending is global, and as with many fintech markets, the influence of ideas and innovation from overseas influences the development of companies, markets and regulations.
 One feature of overseas marketplace lending is the transparency of data.

 Australian P2P lender RateSetter was the first to release its full loan book data in Australia, which according to RateSetter's head of marketing Ben Milsom, is part of its commitment to transparency.